Enhance your ability to lead the growth of your business

-Running a business can be lonely and frustrating.
+Running a business at the moment can be lonely and frustrating.
 You might be facing a number of challenges at the same time and you might be fighting on many fronts.
-If you're a business owner or senior manager in a small to medium sized company, the Help to Grow Management training programme will help you meet today's business challenges.
+If you're a business owner or senior manager in a small to medium sized company Help to Grow Management training programme will help you meet today's business challenges.

 This is a 12-week short programme designed to help your boost your business performance.
 We'll help you to extend your peer network, access the high-quality contacts you have been seeking, and support you with 1:1 bespoke mentoring for your business.

 - You must be in a senior management role (a decision-maker and/or member of the senior management team), with at least one direct report

 - The business you work in must have been operating for at least 1 year

 - Your business must have between 5 and 249 employees